fmbot-discord/docs/docs/supporter.md

 # .fmbot supporter

 .fmbot is non-commercial and is hosted and maintained by volunteers.
-In order to support us with hosting and other expenses we've added a way for people to donate and get some small perks in the bot.
+In order to help us pay for hosting, fund development and deal with other expenses we've added a way for people to donate and get some small perks in the bot.

 We use [OpenCollective](https://opencollective.com/fmbot) so we can be transparent about our expenses.
 If you decide to sponsor us, you can see exactly where your money goes.